swapna-shree/notification-service/README.md

+# 📣 Notification Service: Your Message's VIP Lounge 🚀

+> **Where messages get the red-carpet treatment before sliding into your users' DMs!**

+Ever wished your app's notifications weren't as boring as watching paint dry?
+Say no more!
+This notification service is the cool DJ that ensures your messages drop with perfect timing and style.
+It's not just a notification service; it's notification service with *attitude*.

+## ✨ What's Cooking?

+* 📧 **Email Notifications** - Because sometimes "u up?" needs proper formatting
+* 📱 **SMS Alerts** - Text messages that actually arrive (revolutionary, we know)
+* 🔔 **Push Notifications** - Coming soon!
+Making phones buzz with purpose (Planned feature)
+* 📲 **In-App Messages** - Sliding into your users' app experience like it owns the place

+## 🔥 The Secret Sauce

+* **RabbitMQ** - Our tireless message courier that never takes coffee breaks
+* **Redis** - The bouncer that says "Whoa there!
+Too many messages, buddy" when needed
+* **Express API** - Slick endpoints that make developers actually *want* to read the docs
+* **Scalability** - Handles messages from whisper to stadium-level shouting

+Built with Node.js and enough caffeine to power a small city.
+Fork it, star it, or just admire it from afar.
+Your notifications will thank you.

+---

 # Notification Service

 A scalable, multi-channel notification service built with Node.js, Redis, and RabbitMQ.
 This service supports email, SMS, in-app, and push notifications with rate limiting and reliability features.